below/RevGeoTest/README.md

 # RevGeoTest

-## What am I ultimate trying to achive?
+## What am I ultimately trying to achive?

 For an app, I need to reverse-geocode two different locations in one view.
 The locations arrive asynchronously, so I can not say if, when, or in which order they arrive.